bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+Nacos (official site: [nacos.io](https://nacos.io/)) is an easy-to-use platform designed for dynamic service discovery and configuration and service management.
+It helps you to build cloud native applications and microservices platform easily: https://github.com/alibaba/nacos#

 Containerd is an industry-standard container runtime with an emphasis on simplicity, robustness, and portability.
 It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc: https://github.com/containerd/containerd

+http4k - The Functional toolkit for Kotlin HTTP applications. http4k provides a simple and uniform way to serve, consume, and test HTTP services: https://github.com/http4k/http4k

+ZFoo - Extremely fast enterprise server framework, can be used in RPC, game server, web server: https://github.com/zfoo-project/zfoo#

 [Zipkin](https://zipkin.io/) is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Features include both the collection and lookup of this data: https://github.com/openzipkin/zipkin